PIVX-Project/PET4L/README.md

 # PET4L
-PET4L [PIVX Emergency Tool For Ledger] is a tool to spend PIVs that are "trapped inside" the Ledger Nano S when Ledger Wallet Chrome App acts crazy.
+PET4L [PIVX Emergency Tool For Ledger] is a tool to spend PIVs that are "trapped inside" the Ledger Nano (either S or X) when Ledger Live acts crazy.

 How does it work?